NĪTI

 • Autoscaling policy and bounds configured

 A blind ruler reacts slowly.
-Observability gives you early warning and the ability to reason after incidents.
+Observability gives you early warning.

 Example: SLO = 99.95% successful requests per minute; error budget = 4.38 minutes/month.